Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 15.41.34 UTC
+- WIB: Rabu, 17 Desember 2025 16.37.03 UTC
-- WITA: Rabu, 17 Desember 2025 16.41.34 UTC
+- WITA: Rabu, 17 Desember 2025 17.37.03 UTC
-- WIT: Rabu, 17 Desember 2025 17.41.34 UTC
+- WIT: Rabu, 17 Desember 2025 18.37.03 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

 Kategori: technology